 While fewer people tend to be on the road in rural areas, the speed limits also tend to be higher and visibility can be reduced, contributing to the more serious nature of rural accidents, even though the overall number of them is far less than in urban areas.

-Where Car Accident Statistics Are Developed
+Car Accident Statistics Development

-Many of the state car accident statistics have been gathered due to the state mandated reporting.
+Many of the state car accident statistics have been gathered due to the state-mandated reporting.
 After being in a wreck, you are required to complete and file a DMV accident form within ten days.
 Nationally, the USDOT, CDC, and NHTSA track this data, among others.

 Get Advice After an Accident